seed-labs/seed-emulator/examples/C06-pki/README.md

 In this example we create a PKI infrastructure on node `ca` with ACME support.
 All the nodes in the emulator will have this private CA root certificate installed.
 We will also create a web server on node `web` and request a certificate from the CA. The CA will sign the certificate and send it to the web server.
 The web server will then use this certificate to serve HTTPS requests.

+## What is ACME

+TODO: give a brief introduction of ACME.

 ## Key Components

 ### DNS Infrastructure

-Same as examples/B02-mini-internet-with-dns.

 DNS infrastructure is required for the PKI infrastructure to work.
 The PKI infrastructure will consult the DNS infrastructure to resolve the domain names and verify the target node's control of domain in ACME challenges.

-ETC hosts file can also be served as DNS infrastructure alternative.
+The DNS component used in this example is the same as examples/B02-mini-internet-with-dns.
+Instead of using the DNS component, we can also use the `EtcHosts` layer to add mappings to the `/etc/hosts` file.

+TODO: separate the example code to two programs, one for the base (internet + DNS), and the other just for the `ca` component.

-### PKI Infrastructure
+## PKI Infrastructure

 To create a PKI infrastructure, we need to prepare the Root CA store.
 The Root CA store is abstracted as a class but it is essentially a folder living in the host machine's `/tmp` directory.
-The Root CA store is used to generate the corresponding Root CA certificate and private key in the build time.
+The Root CA store is used to generate the corresponding Root CA certificate and private key at the build time.
 It is also possible to supply your own Root CA certificate and private key.

 ```python
 from seedemu.services import RootCAStore